London

 St Bride’s Church, Fleet Street

 As one of the most ancient churches in London, St Bride’s holds a special place in the hearts of Fleet Street locals.
-Designed by Wren in 1672, it’s survived wars and fires throughout the ages to become one of the most recognizable spires on the London skyline.
+Designed by Wren in 1672, it’s survived wars and fires throughout the ages to become one of the most recognisable spires on the London skyline.

 A visit to St Bride’s is also a great opportunity to check out some more of London’s most beautiful buildings, including the UK Supreme Court and the Tower of London.